 Lionel Messi is widely considered the greatest living football player, and arguably the greatest of all time.
 Yet despite his seemingly limitless skill and his long list of awards, superlatives, and titles, the 27-year-old soccer star has yet to lead his home country to a victory at the Copa America.
 This year, the Argentine star and team captain will look to change that fact with a strong run at the Copa America 2015.
 The event, which will commence in Chile this Thursday, June 11th, will be the first incarnation of the tournament since Argentina lost at home in 2011.
 Argentina is in Copa America 2015 Group B, we take a look at their group stage competition.

 The Copa America 2011 was a heartily disappointing competition for Argentina football fans.
-With the event actually taking
+With the event actually taking place in

 Both Uruguay and England were beaten last weekend in their debut appearances at the 2014 World Cup, Uruguay in a 1-3 upset against Costa Rica, England in a hot, humid, and exhausting 1-2 soccer battle against Italy.
 As a result, stakes were high for both teams to win and keep their mathematical hopes of progressing to the next stage alive.
 In other words, the battle between the Uruguay home shirt and the England away kit today was a key match for both teams, and England just happened to be the one to blink.